 This archetype stands on the border between the personal unconscious and the collective unconscious - for it is both personal and collective.
 Personal, because it's very much related to our life, and collective because it would not develop without having a relation to the society.

 The role of the anima/animus is to complement our ego and our personality with behaviours or traits that our conscious mind needs.
 For instance, it is a stereotype to assume that men should demonstrate certain traits which are thought to be masculine, such as strength or discipline - his anima thus, will provide him with all other traits which society ‘demands’ him to repress - such as being sensitive and emotional.
 The same mechanism is present in women and provide them with 'masculine' traits such as taking action or 'cold' judgment to supplement their sensitivity and empathy.

 The neglected animus/anima will become destructive if entirely ignored.
 This often manifest itself in the mid-life crisis during which we get a last chance to properly integrate it into our unconscious.
-And thus what happens is that women who all their lives were passive and placed a higher value on caring about people about her while ignoring herself, suddenly pursues a path of a businesswoman, opens a company, neglect most of her relationships and spends most of her time in the office.
+And thus what happens is that a woman who all her life was passive and placed a higher value on caring about people while ignoring herself, suddenly pursues a path of a businesswoman, opens a company, neglects most of her relationships and spends most of her time in the office.
 Or there might be a man, successful CEO of some company who suddenly sells all his belongings and go for a trip around the world with his friends.
-Ignored anima/animus will lead you astray if your ego ‘cracks’ under their pressure - in both, a positive and a negative sense.
+Ignored anima/animus will lead you astray if your ego ‘cracks’ under its pressure - in both, a positive and a negative sense.